deepfence/ThreatMapper/docs/docs/threatmapper/sensors/index.md

 A single ThreatMapper Console can manage multiple workload types, and on-premise and cloud deployments simultaneously.

-## Before you Begin
+## Before You Begin

 Before you install the Sensors, obtain the Management Console URL and API key as described in the [Initial Configuration](../console/initial-configuration).

 You should take care to install the sensor version that matches your Management Console version, as compatibility across versions is not guaranteed.

+Review the architecture for the Sensor Agent, as described in [Architecture: Sensor Agent container](../architecture/sensors).

+Review the requirements for the Sensor Agent container, as described in [System Requirements](../architecture/requirements).

 ## Installing the ThreatMapper Sensors

-For your convenience, the ThreatMapper management console provides the default installation commands to install the agent on a docker host or a in a kubernetes cluster:
+For your convenience, the ThreatMapper management console provides the default installation commands to install the agent on a docker host or in a kubernetes cluster:

 |![Agent Setup](../img/agent-setup.jpg)|
 | :--: |